Tender years doctrine: History

 Historically, English family law gave custody of the children to the father after a divorce.
 Until the 19th century, women had few individual rights and obligations, most derived from their fathers or husbands.

-In the early nineteenth century, Caroline Norton, a prominent social reformer, author, journalist, and society beauty began to campaign for the right of women to have custody of their children.
-Norton, who had undergone a divorce and been deprived of her children, worked with politicians and eventually was able to convince the British Parliament to enact legislation to protect mothers' rights, with the Custody of Infants Act 1839, which gave some discretion to the judge in a child custody case and established a presumption of maternal custody for children under the age of seven years maintaining the responsibility from financial support to their husbands.
-In 1873, the Parliament extended the presumption of maternal custody until a child reached sixteen.
+In the early nineteenth century, Caroline Norton, a prominent social reformer, campaigned for the right of women to have custody of their children.
+Norton, who had undergone a divorce and been deprived of her children, worked with politicians.
+The British Parliament enacted legislation to protect mothers' rights.
+The Custody of Infants Act 1839 established a presumption of maternal custody for children under the age of seven years; the Act also gave some discretion to the judge in a child custody case, and maintained responsibility for financial support from their former husbands.
+With the Custody of Infants Act 1873, the Parliament extended the presumption of maternal custody until a child reached sixteen.
 The doctrine spread in many states of the world because of the British Empire.
 By the end of the 20th century, the doctrine was established in most of the United States and Europe.